+However, those benefits are rendered useless if the actual content isn’t successful.
 Forbes Welcome.
 'How building your brand will help you succeed in the classroom' Want to keep up with the latest education news and opinion?

 We are proposing that various learning strategies are differentially effective depending on the degree to which the students are aware of the criteria of success, on the phases of learning process in which the strategies are used, and on whether the student is acquiring or consolidating their understanding.
 The following provides an overview of the components of the model (see reference 11 for a more detailed explanation of the model).
 Teaching methods: Differentiated instruction.
 What is differentiated instruction?

 As a computer science professor at Georgia Tech, he taught an online course on artificial intelligence, and its 300 students sent in thousands of questions via an online forum each semester.
 The sheer volume of messages overwhelmed Goel and his eight teaching assistants.
 So he tried an experiment—quietly inserting some AI into the class itself.
+This January, with the help of several graduate students and support from IBM’s breakthrough Watson technology, Goel built an AI chatbot that could field basic questions and relieve some of the burden on the class’s human instructors.
+Named Jill Watson, the virtual “teaching assistant” drew from previous forum data to help answer many routine, technical queries about the course, such as where people could find a certain video lesson or how they could organize meet-ups with one another.
 Instructional Methods For A Learner-Centered Classroom □□□□□ (by @MiaMacMeekin) #sunchat #education #edchat #edtech.

 "In recent years, researchers and policymakers have focused much of their attention on measuring and improving teacher effectiveness.
 However, teachers do not work in a vacuum; their school's climate can either enhance or undermine their ability to succeed with students," said Matthew A. Kraft, assistant professor of education and economics at Brown University and the report's lead author.
 Each year, New York City parents, teachers, and students in grades 6 through 12 take the Department of Education's School Survey.
 The survey aims to help school and district leaders understand how members of the school community perceive each school's learning environment.